Tn-Dn/golang-docker-jenkins/README.md

-# Sample Golang app for CI
+#  Golang app for CI
-This sample app is made to help other developers start working with docker and jenkins
+This app is made to help other developers start working with docker and jenkins

 Its a work in progress so any comment and suggestion is well received